-The Workplace Justice team at the National Women’s Law Center seeks rising third-year law students, judicial clerks, and other recent law school graduates interested in applying for Skadden, Equal Justice Works, Justice Catalyst, or other legal fellowships to begin in August or September 2021.
+The Workplace Justice team at the National Women’s Law Center seeks rising third-year law students, judicial clerks, and other recent law school graduates interested in applying for Skadden, Equal Justice Works, Justice Catalyst, or other externally funded legal fellowships to begin in August or September 2022.

-We use the law in all its forms to change culture and drive solutions to the gender inequity that shapes our society and to break down the barriers that harm all of us — especially those who face multiple forms of discrimination, including women of color, LGBTQ people, and low-income women and families.
+We use the law in all its forms to change culture and drive solutions to the gender inequity that shapes our society and to break down the barriers that harm all of us—especially women of color, LGBTQ people, and low-income women and families.

-For more than 45 years, we have been on the leading edge of every major legal and policy victory for women, and we need you with us to continue this fight.
+For almost 50 years, we have been on the leading edge of every major legal and policy victory for women.
+Find out more at NWLC.org.

 NWLC’s Workplace Justice team deploys legal and policy advocacy to break down discriminatory barriers to women’s full equality at work and to ensure that work provides real opportunities for success for women and their families.
-Our work focuses on those who face intersectional discrimination, including women of color, LGBTQI+ people, and women working in low-paid jobs.
+Our work particularly focuses on those who face intersectional discrimination, including women of color and LGBTQ people, and on women working in low-paid jobs.

 NWLC’s Workplace Justice program team focuses on three priority areas: